 Easier said than done, huh?
 Absolutely.

 Here’s how to do it:

-Be resourceful when they ask you to do the research—don’t stop at Google, network within the team, and ask the Research Department for database access.
+Be resourceful when they ask you to do the research—don’t stop at Google; network within the team, and ask the Research Department or the Investment Banking Department for database access.

-Be proficient and professional when drawing up company profiles; don’t stop at a copy/paste.
+Be proficient and professional when drawing up company profiles; avoid the copy/paste.

-Create attractive, insightful documents that abide by bank standards.
-Don’t screw up the comps and the benchmarking, even if both might be tedious to work on.
+Create attractive, insightful documents that abide by bank standards and don’t screw up the comps and the benchmarking, even if both might be tedious to work on.